 This is said to be a better indicator of longevity than chronological age.
-The “fitness-age calculator” determines your fitness age based on how physically fit you are, disregarding your age.
+The “fitness-age calculator” determines your fitness age based on how physically fit you are.
 This was developed by researchers from the Norwegian University of Science and Technology in 2013 to fully have a grasp on how to live more fully and encourage people to take care of their body more.
 It takes your respiratory health into account and is made up of different components, including your heart rate, waist circumference, exercise routine, and more.

 Calculating your fitness age:

-Through their website, calculating your fitness age will require your gender, height, weight, waist circumference, resting heart rate and how frequently they exercise.
+Calculating your fitness age will require your gender, height, weight, waist circumference, resting heart rate and how frequently they exercise.

-Measured in milliliters of O2 per kilogram of body weight per minute, the researchers say it is ‘the most precise measure of overall cardiovascular fitness’.
+Measured in millilitres of O2 per kilogram of body weight per minute, the researchers say it is ‘the most precise measure of overall cardiovascular fitness’.
 A person’s VO2max reveals how well the muscle cells can take in oxygen, and how well the lungs and heart can transport oxygen to tissues.

 While it is completely normal that your fitness score declines as you grow older, it is mainly influenced by how often a person carries out physical activity.
 The more often, the more oxygen the body is able to take in, and the fitter the person is.
 See for yourself, calculate now!

 What can your fitness age tell you about your health?